vincefn/pyvkfft/README.rst

 **Note regarding CUDA support**: there are multiple package versions of ``pyvkfft`` available, with either only OpenCL support, or compiled also using the cuda toolkit versions 11.2 or 11.8.
-If you want cuda support, you should preferably install ``pyvkfft`` at the same time as the cuda packages, optionnally selecting the cuda/cuda-toolkit version e.g. ``conda install pyvkfft pycuda`` or ``conda install pyvkfft cupy cuda-version=11.2`` or ``conda install pyvkfft cudatoolkit=11.8``.
+If you want cuda support, you should preferably install ``pyvkfft`` at the same time as the cuda packages, optionally selecting the cuda/cuda-toolkit version e.g. ``conda install pyvkfft pycuda`` or ``conda install pyvkfft cupy cuda-version=11.2`` or ``conda install pyvkfft cudatoolkit=11.8``.
 The only constraint is that the